 Registering for a tour is easy!
 Simply complete and sign the registration form and pay your deposit.
 Fill out the printed tour brochure and mail to Madison Tours and Travel along with your deposit check.
-If you prefer, registration and credit card payments can be made online.
+If you prefer, registration and credit card payments or ACH bank payments can be made online.
 Once this is received, we will send you a welcome letter with an insurance brochure and statement via USPS First-Class Mail.

 Final documents will be sent to you approximately 2-3 weeks before departure.
 This package will include: airline flight information, name tags, passport holders, baggage tags, maps, booklet with orientation material, comprehensive itinerary, rooming list, hotel list, and contact information while abroad.
 Familiarize yourself with this material before your tour.